Bitcoin Is Superior To Gold

 Bitcoin vs Gold

 If you are moving precious metals across borders, you must declare it.
-However, no amount of border authorities or cash sniffing dogs can detect if you hold bitcoin, as ownership can be distilled down to memorizing a private key.
+However, no amount of border authorities or cash sniffing dogs can detect if you hold bitcoin, as ownership can be distilled to memorizing a private key.

 If you are attempting to buy something with gold, it usually needs to be exchanged for currency first.
 Bitcoin payments need only a smartphone to transact.